 PLEASE NOTE: this program is not currently accepting applications.

-The Special Education Master of Arts – Intervention Specialist: Applied Behavior Analysis Emphasis program prepares educators with knowledge and skills in the area of Applied Behavior Analysis (ABA) and leadership, for preparation to sit for the Board Certified Behavior Analyst® (BCBA®) exam.
+The Special Education Master of Arts – Intervention Specialist: Applied Behavior Analysis Concentration program prepares educators with knowledge and skills in the area of Applied Behavior Analysis (ABA) and leadership, for preparation to sit for the Board Certified Behavior Analyst® (BCBA®) exam.